tobsan/tobsan.se/about.md

 I have had an interest of rhythm based music games since 2003, when I was introduced to Dance Dance Revolution (DDR).
-I have tried a variety of similar games, and although I'm most proficient in DDR (I even got a 9th place in the Swedish tournament 2005!), my favourite game is definately Beatmania IIDX.
+I have tried a variety of similar games, and although I'm most proficient in DDR (I even got a 9th place in the Swedish tournament 2005!), my favourite game is definitely Beatmania IIDX.
 Perhaps the only such game I don't like is Guitar Hero, mainly because of its lack of timing steps (and the fact that I've never become very good at it).